AndersDeath/diary2/000-current.md

 # 23 März - Samstag - Berlin - 550 Tag der Einwanderung - Cold Rainy

 Today I finally visited museum of Tecknology.
 I finally saw Z1 - the fist mecachanical computer.
 Also There are a lot of cools things, like steam trains, boats, airplanes and a lot of cool things.
 Also I had a call with my nepew Arseniy.
 He is a son of Ksishas sister.
 Nice guy, very clever.
 I hope his behaviour will not be broken afer pubertat.
 I also finally visited holocoust memorial and gypsy genocide one.
+I wanted to see them for a very long time.